luciangreen/SSI/README.md

 ssi_test_all_bt00("en2",off,NTotal,Score).
 ```

-To run a test from one of main, types, open or open types, run one of:
+To run a test from one of the primary, types, open or open types, run one of:
 ```
 ssi_test_all_bt01(test,            4,"en2",off,1,Passed).
 ssi_test_all_bt01(test_types_cases,6,"en2",off,1,Passed).
 ssi_test_all_bt01(testopen_cases,  3,"en2",off,1,Passed).
 ssi_test_all_bt01(test_open_types, 5,"en2",off,1,Passed).
 ```
-where 1 is replaced with the test number from
+where the user replaces 1 with the test number from

 <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>
 <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_types.pl">lpiverify4_types.pl</a>